 Last week I wrote about Preventing Breast Cancer – Top 8 Best Practices to significantly reduce your risk of breast cancer.
 If you haven’t checked it out, you need to.
 If you consistently follow the strategies I outlined, your risk of breast cancer will fall below the 5% threshold.
 Even if you carry a BRAC gene, since only 25% of gene carriers are ever diagnosed.
 (Which means, there’s more to cancer than just genes!)

-Second, before you schedule….let’s talk.
-Breast cancer is big business and mammography is a profitable big industry.
+Second, before you schedule….can I have your ear?
+Breast cancer is BIG business and mammography is a profitable big industry.
 Several studies over the past few years have concluded that mammograms do not save lives.

 - Won’t confirm cancer – they will just identify a suspicious lesion.
 Now you are faced with the recommendation for a biopsy.
-I have a HUGE pearl for you in the next article.
-Be sure to stay tuned.
+I have a HUGE nugget for you in this article which is dedicated to breast biopsies.

 - Aren’t great at detecting inflammatory breast cancer.